YoannaLa/Boutique_crossFit/README.md

 * Create
     1. Admin to create a new product
+    2. the product can be added thou product management function on the site

 * Read
     1. Users can search and view products in detail